Elevation: 11,100 ft

 True Grit is located on the South End of the treacherous Mount Corruption/Mount Breitenbach Divide (see Pages 280-283).
 True Grit, along with Triple Peak and Cleft Peak, form a rugged cluster of rotten towers that see few ascents.
 The name True Grit was bestowed on the peak by its first ascenders: George Reinier, Johnny Roache, and Pat McGrane.
 True Grit is the most technically challenging of Idaho’s Eleveners.
 It is the only Idaho peak above 11,000 feet without a nontechnical route to its summit.
 The first ascent was made on July 9, 2011.
 Judi Steciak and Carl Hamke made the second ascent.
-There are no other recorded ascents.
+There are fewer than ten recorded ascents.
 USGS Leatherman Peak

 Reinier, Roache, and McGrane Route, Class 5.3-5.4 by Judi Steciak

-Pat McGrane added two photos and comments to this route description.
+- Pat McGrane added two photos and comments to this route description.

 The quickest approach is from Dry Creek [(A)(6.1)(a) on Page 290].
 Follow the pack trail up Dry Creek until it crosses the 7,820-foot contour.
 To avoid thrashing through willows, turn SW and ascend to continue up the valley parallel to the 8,200-foot contour until you can cross the drainage to the valley between True Grit and Cleft Peak.
 Stay on intermittent herd paths on the South Side of the valley until you reach treeline near 9,400 feet, where you can cross to the North Side.